sesamiapp/devportal/docs/5-sesami-apps/2-quick-start-boilerplate.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 ---

-# Sesami Apps Boilerplate
+# Quick Start: The Boilerplate

 To ease up the developer's workflow to create an app in the Sesami platform, we provide a simple <a href="https://github.com/sesamiapp/sesami-apps-boilerplate">boilerplate</a> created with React, Express, and MongoDB.